KellyHanna/ConvertTo.Net9/README.md

 4) In Program.cs add the Services
 5) then Map the Routes.

-The  solution also has a WinForm call the show the calls to the wcf and the APi.
+The  solution also has a WinForm to show the calls to the wcf and the APi.